 75kg / (1.75m²) = 24.49kg/m²

 BMI = [Weight (lbs) / Height (inches)²] x 703

 The imperial formula requires you to divide your weight in pounds by your height in inches, squared.
 This figure is then multiplied by a conversion factor of 703.

 If you’re 5’5” (65 inches) in height and your weight is 150 pounds you BMI is calculated as follows:

 [150lbs / (65 inches²)] x 703 = 24.96

-To make calculating your BMI easier, we have developed a BMI calculator.
-This tool allows you to simply enter your height and weight figures in either metric or imperial values and your BMI is computed for you.
+To calculate your BMI you can visit here to get your BMI test.
+This body mass calculator allows you to simply enter your height and weight figures in either metric or imperial values and your BMI is computed for you.

 You can bookmark this page if you’re monitoring your BMI maybe as part of a weight loss programme or just to keep abreast of your BMI and maintain a healthy BMI status.

 BMI is interpreted using standard weight status categories.
 These categories are the same for all adults, for both men and women, for all body types and they are age independent.